Levamisole: Adulterant in illegal drugs

+In the body, levamisole is converted into aminorex, a substance with amphetamine-like stimulant effects and a long duration of action.

+Beginning in early 2003, South American cartels started adding levamisole to bulk cocaine before shipping it to the United States (Valentino and Fuentecilla 2005).

 Levamisole has increasingly been used as a cutting agent in cocaine sold around the globe with the highest incidence being in the United States.
 In 2008–2009, levamisole was found in 69% of cocaine samples seized by the Drug Enforcement Administration (DEA).
 By April 2011, the DEA reported the adulterant was found in 82% of seizures.
+By October 2017, this figure had risen further, with the DEA reporting that 87% of seized and analyzed cocaine bricks in the United States contained levamisole, making it the most common adulterant in cocaine at that time.

 Levamisole adds bulk and weight to powdered cocaine (whereas other adulterants produce smaller "rocks" of cocaine) and makes the drug appear purer.
 In a series of investigative articles for The Stranger, Brendan Kiley details other rationales for levamisole's rise as an adulterant: possible stimulant effects, a similar appearance to cocaine, and an ability to pass street purity tests.

 Levamisole suppresses the production of white blood cells, resulting in neutropenia and agranulocytosis.
 With the increasing use of levamisole as an adulterant, a number of these complications have been reported among cocaine users.
 Levamisole has also been linked to a risk of vasculitis, and two cases of vasculitic skin necrosis have been reported in users of cocaine adulterated with levamisole.

-Levamisole-tainted cocaine has caused three deaths and sickened over 100 in US and Canada, as of 2009.